dbc60/blog/content/note/2016-10-06-budgeting.md

 How to spend money without going broke
 <!--more-->

-## File Organization

-I'm going to keep a journal for expenses and budgeting.
+The plan is to keep a journal for expenses and budgeting.
 The journal shall be in a text file using the format [Ledger CLI](http://www.ledger-cli.org) needs for generating reports.
 See the [Ledger 3 docs](http://www.ledger-cli.org/3.0/doc/ledger3.html) for details.

-I'm going to use two files.
+Use two files.
 The first one, `cuthbertson-stavis-budget.dat` will keep the journal of daily expenses.
 The second one, `cuthbertson-stavis-accounts.dat` will declare the names of the actual accounts in play.
 It's supposed to help [keep the journal consistent](http://www.ledger-cli.org/3.0/doc/ledger3.html#Keeping-it-Consistent).

 ## The Five Budget Categories